LADCode2021/pp5-vape-city/README.md

 ### Test search

-Search only works when on the products url.
+Search only worked when on the products url.
 This was not the case when I first coded it.
-But it works in some sense.
-I have included this in remaining bugs.
+I discovered in HTML Validation that I had accidentally deleted the action from the form to use the product URL.

 ### Contact Form Tests